TimmaLabs/NetsExample/docs/deployment-checklist.md

 `8.
 Program` -> `1.
 Fetch Program`

 If updates are avaialble, this will download & install the latest software (rebooting the terminal in the process).
 If the payment terminal has the most up-to-date version of the software, it will print out the software version number.
 The version of the software should be at least that of the [abovementioned version](#supported-terminal-version).

+### The terminal refuses to print receipt/reports and displays an "unknown function" error.
+What to do?

+Update the terminal (see [above](#how-do-i-updatecheck-the-version-of-the-payment-terminal-software)).